 Google Chrome Kill Pages or Wait error

-If Chrome browser throws up an error box with message – The following pages have become unresponsive, with two options – Kill pages or Wait, here are some suggestions thwt will help you fix the Page Unresponsive error in Google Chrome:
+If Chrome browser throws up an error box with message – The following pages have become unresponsive, with two options – Kill pages or Wait, here are some suggestions that will help you fix the Page Unresponsive error in Google Chrome:

 1] Clear Chrome’s cache